What is a serviced office?

 What are the benefits of a serviced office?

-When businesses sign up for a serviced office, they’re not tied down by a yearly lease agreement.
-For businesses who are looking for short-term leases and the ability to opt-out at a given time, these offices provide a great alternative to traditional office spaces.
+- When businesses sign up for a serviced office, they’re not tied down by a conventional lease agreement.
+For businesses who are looking for the ability to opt-with short notice, these offices provide a great alternative to traditional office spaces.
 Some may even be willing to negotiate lower monthly rates in exchange for a long-term contract with businesses.

 Why use a serviced office?